2010 Asian Games: Venues

 A total of 53 competition venues and 17 training venues were used for the Games, with four venues located outside of Guangzhou.
 Events took place at 42 pre-existing venues; eleven competition venues and one training venue were constructed for the Games, while the rest were renovated.
 Other venues included the Asian Games Town, which consisted of the Games Village with the Athletes, Officials and Media Buildings, the Main Media Center and the International Broadcast Center.

 Organizers revealed that the total investment was over ¥15 billion.

 On April 19, 2009, organizers announced that they had chosen Haixinsha Island on the Pearl River as the venues for the opening and closing ceremonies.
 This was the first time in the history of the Games that the ceremonies were held outside the Games' main venues.

-The villages at the Asian Games Town was built on a 329,024 square meters land space which had 3,598 apartments in 49 buildings.
+The villages at the Asian Games Town was built on a 329,024-square-meter land space which had 3,598 apartments in 49 buildings.